Air India takes delivery of first South Carolina-made Boeing 787

 “Three years ago, nothing was here,” Jones said.
 “Some of these employees - a year and half of experience.
 That’s unprecedented.
 It’s also historic.”

-Today’s delivery was the third 787 for Air India AIRID.UL.
+Today’s delivery was the third 787 for Air India .
 It took delivery of two more last month, both made in Washington.

 By March 2013, the state-owned airline will have taken eight of the 27 Dreamliners it ordered in 2005.